sroehling/FutureBudget/Retirement Simulator/gettingStarted.md

 The steps above would be repeated as new inputs are added or existing ones are changed.
 Consistent with the steps outlined above, below are more specific suggestions for getting started.

-## Start with Simplifying Assumptions
+## Start with Simplifying Assumptions and Basic Inputs

 When first getting started, a recommendation is to start with some more general inputs, rather than a long list of detailed inputs.
+For example, a single 'Monthly Living Expenses' expense input can be created instead of splitting into individual expenses such as groceries, utilities, or gasoline.

+Many budgeting scenarios can also be initially represented with only basic [income][income] and [expense][expense] inputs.
+For example, rather than initially splitting employment income based upon all the different taxes and employment related benefits, a single "Take Home Pay" expense can be created.

-This allows you to get some results quickly, but continue to add more details later.
+These approaches allow you to get some results quickly, but continue to dig deeper and add more details later.
 This is also a good way to become familiar with the app's basic functions.

-For example, a single 'Monthly Living Expenses' expense input can be created instead of splitting into individual expenses such as groceries, utilities, or gasoline.

-Another simplifying assumption can be made for taxes.
-Instead of initially creating separate tax inputs for different taxes like federal, state, and investment gains, a single tax input can be created to represent the expected overall or "effective" tax percentage.
-In the end, the results may not be overly sensitive to the overall tax percentage.

-## Leverage Common Examples

-There are recommendations for inputting [common examples][inputExamples] like buying a new car, purchasing a house, or financing a college education.

-Even if these specific examples don't apply to you, they show how financial scenarios can be split into loan, asset and expense inputs.

-## More Advanced Usage
+## More Advanced Inputs and Features

 Besides making a list of inputs and generating results, a number of other features are useful.
 For example: